aihalop/nano-transformer/readme.md

 ### Test

-It translates all German sentences in the test set of Multi30K to English.
+It translates all German sentences in the test set of Multi30K into English using the model loaded from "model.pth" if it exists;
+otherwise, an untrained model will be used.

 ```bash
 python3 translate.py